 More than 200 types of HPV exist, and not all of them cause cervical cancer.
 Doctors categorize HPV into two types.

-HPV infections are the most commonly sexually transmitted infections in the United States.
-Most women with HPV will not get cervical cancer.
+HPV infections are the most commonly sexually transmitted infections (STIs) in the United States.
+Most women with HPV won’t get cervical cancer.
 The virus often resolves on its own in two years or less without any treatments.
 However, some people may continue to be infected long after exposure.

 HPV and early cervical cancer don’t always cause symptoms.
 However, your doctor will check for the presence of abnormal cells in the cervix through a Pap smear at your annual exam.
 You can also be tested for the HPV virus during this exam.